 - Do you want support to make phone calls, write letters or ask questions?

 - Do you feel you need some help getting your point across?

 - Do you feel the need help to make complaints, or ask for reviews?

 - Do you want help to find out about your rights, get information or advice?

-TMHAS is run by qualified Mental Health Advocacy Workers who deliver services both in the community and hospitals.
-The hospital service now covers Independent Mental Health Advocacy (IMHA) with advocates that are trained to work within the framework of the Mental Health Act (1983) to provide additional safeguards to those detained under the act.
+TMHAS is run by qualified Independent Mental Health Advocacy Workers who are trained to work within the framework of the Mental Health Act (1983) to provide additional safeguards to those detained under the act.

 Further Information & How To Contact TMHAS

-TMHAS is a FREE, impartial and confidential service available to anyone in Trafford with a mental health problem.
+TMHAS is a FREE, impartial and confidential service available to anyone in Trafford who is a qualifiying patient.

 TMHAS as a service has been developed and guided by the Trafford Advocacy Advisory Group (TAAG), which is made up of people who use the service and are interested in mental health and advocacy.

 The group monitors TMHAS and advises how the service should develop in the future.
-To find out more see the TAAG leaflet or phone TMHAS on 0161 969 8686 to see how you can get involved.
+To find out more see the TAAG leaflet below or phone TMHAS on 0161 877 4330 to see how you can get involved.